 Lake Fishing vs Surf Fishing

 Because Ocean Lakes is private property you will not need a fishing license to fish from the banks of our lakes.
 Anyone surf fishing in the ocean must obtain a Salt Water Recreation Fishing License.
-Non-resident and resident licenses are available by calling 1-866-714-3611 or by logging on to www.saltwaterfishing.sc.gov/license.html.
+Non-resident and Resident licenses are available by logging on to www.saltwaterfishing.sc.gov/license.html.
 However, you can also purchase them at the Walmart Surfside Beach Supercenter, 2751 Beaver Run Blvd, Surfside Beach, SC 29575 (about 1.8 miles down Hwy 544) at the Sporting Goods counter.
 Be sure to bring your ID and know your SS# to obtain the license.

 Bait & Tackle

 No worries about bait or tackle – it is available at Sandy Mart!
-Located at the Camptown Center, Sandy Mart has a lot of your basic fishing supplies, including live bait, and the even the snacks to make your time fishing even better.
+Located at the Camptown Center, Sandy Mart has a lot of your basic fishing supplies, including live bait, line, weights, poles, lures, nets, and even snacks to make your time fishing even better.

 Recycle Your Fishing Line